fchollet/keras-blog/content/building-autoencoders-in-keras.md

 ![vae classes plane](/img/ae/vae_digits_manifold.png)

-That's it folks!
+That's it!
 If you have suggestions for more topics to be covered in this post (or in future posts), you can contact me on Twitter at [@fchollet](https://twitter.com/fchollet).

 ----